Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

 \subsection{Evaluation metrics}

-To evaluate fitting accuracy, we use the following metrics: 1) the symmetric Chamfer distance (CD); 2) the F-score based on CD; 3) the Hausdorff distance (HD); and 4) the normal consistency (NC).
-The symmetric Chamfer distance measures the averaged reconstruction quality of a given shape.
-The Hausdorff distance is the maximum reconstruction error either from the reconstruction to the ground-truth (GT) mesh or from the GT mesh to the reconstruction.
-The normal consistency measures how similar the normal vectors at the reconstructed surface are to those at the GT mesh surface.
-We also report F-score, a statistical measure, to show the overall quality of the reconstruction quality.
+To evaluate fitting accuracy, we use the following metrics.
+1) \textbf{Symmetric Chamfer distance} (CD) quantifies the average reconstruction quality of a given shape.
+2) \textbf{Hausdorff distance} (HD) measures the maximum reconstruction error.
+3) \textbf{F-score based on CD} is a statistical measure that provides an overall assessment of the reconstruction quality.
 Specifically, the F-score is computed as the percentage of points with a reconstruction error smaller than $0.001$ throughout the paper.
-In all experiments, we sample 300k points from the extracted surface and another 300k from the ground-truth mesh.
-Then we compute the two-sided closest point-to-surface distances to evaluate all metrics.
+4) \textbf{Intersection over Union} (IoU) measures the degree of overlap between the reconstructed shape and the ground-truth shape.
+5) \textbf{Normal consistency} (NC) assesses the similarity between the normal vectors at the reconstructed surface and those at the ground-truth mesh surface.

+6) \textbf{Sharp feature error} (SFE) evaluates how accurately the learned field reconstructs the sharp features present in the ground-truth mesh.
+7) \textbf{Field error} (FE) measures the overall volumetric quality of the learned field.
+Points are uniformly sampled within the domain of definition at a density of $2^7$ per unit length, and the error is computed between the SDF values of the sampled points and the corresponding ground-truth values in the learned field.